Juan Carlos Llorens Rojas

 Juan Carlos has also advised some governmental entities in the planning and development of provisions related to the energy sector.
 Juan Carlos has extensive experience and has actively participated in bidding procedures before various entities, agencies and government authorities.

+From October 2017 to January 2019, he was assigned as a foreign associate to the Firm's New York office.
 Before joining White & Case, SC, Juan Carlos worked in a prestigious law firm in Mexico specializing in Energy Law.

 Represented BlackRock Inc., the largest investment manager in the world, and First Reserve Energy Infrastructure GP II Limited, the largest global private equity and infrastructure investment firm exclusively focused on energy, in (i) their acquisition of 45 percent of TAG Pipelines Sur, a company incorporated as a joint venture between PEMEX and GDF Suez, which is currently developing the Ramones Phase II South Natural Gas Transportation System, which will comprise a new natural gas pipeline of circa 291.5 km in length and 42 inches in diameter; and (ii) their acquisition of 45 percent of TAG Norte Holding, a company incorporated as a joint venture between PEMEX and Sempra's Mexico unit (IEnova), which is currently developing the Ramones Phase II North Natural Gas Transportation System, which will comprise a new natural gas pipeline of circa 441 km in length and 42 inches in diameter.